 © 2019 Robert Nicholson

-Nilza Marie Santana-Castillo from California on September 19, 2019:
+Nilza Marie Santana-Castillo from Adventuring on September 19, 2019:

 It's scary how detailed and how much effort into elaborate acting scammers are coming up with.
 Safe rule of thumb...hang up, look up the real number of the entity they're claiming to be, and then ask the entity to confirm they called you.
 Most companies have logs and can let you know when they did not call you and someone was spoofing their number.
 Getting off the phone with the scammer is key.